itsthedevman/everythingrb/README.md

 ```

 #### `to_istruct`
-Parses JSON string into an immutable Data structure (requires Ruby 3.2+).
+Parses JSON string into an immutable Data structure.

 ```ruby
 '{"user": {"name": "Alice"}}'.to_istruct